Joe’s Weather Blog: Good thing this wasn’t winter (THU-10/28)

 Forecast:

-Tomorrow: Perhaps some leftover drizzle or light showers especially east of I-35.
-Late day sunshine too with highs hopefully in the lower to mid 50s.
-Windy with gusts to 30 MPH
+Tomorrow: Perhaps some leftover drizzle or light showers especially east of Interstate 35.
+Late day sunshine too with highs hopefully in the lower-to-mid-50s.
+Windy with gusts to 30 mph.

 +++++++++++++++++++++++++++++++++++++++++++++++++++